AssetFetch/spec/spec.md

 *(kind: `implementation_list`)*

 This endpoint returns one or several implementations for one specific asset.
-The URI and available parameters for this endpoint are communicated by the server to the client using the `implementations_query` datablock on the corresponding asset in the asset list endpoint.
+The URI and available parameters for this endpoint are communicated by the server to the client using the `implementation_list_query` datablock on the corresponding asset in the asset list endpoint.

 The response of this endpoint MUST have the following structure: